huserben/scrum-kata/questions/enabler_for_improvement.md

 title: "Enabler for Improvement"
 parent: Katas
 ---
-How can a Scrum Master enable the team to improve it’s practices?
+How can a Scrum Master enable the team to improve its practices?
 What within the Scrum framework helps them do that?